zhqduan/HUPAN-1/README.md

        source ~/.bash_profile

- - Test if HUPAN toolbox is installed successfully. `hupan` If you see the following content, congratulations!
+ - Test if HUPAN toolbox is installed successfully: `hupan` If you see the following content, congratulations!
 HUPAN toolbox is successfully installed.
-If not, see if all the requirements are satisfied or contact the author for help.
+If not, see if all the requirements are satisfied or contact the authors for help.